Perspective | Battle over $1.9 trillion covid relief package is as much about political optics as economic necessity

 This scaremongering has proved wildly successful in turning out the base on Election Day.
 But when it spills over from campaigning to governing, any compromise becomes a crushing defeat and morally unacceptable.
 That’s long been true of the tea party right, and I’m afraid it is where too many Democrats are now.

 The greatest threat to the American economy won’t come from a government that fails to go big on the next coronavirus relief package.
-It will come from a government that is unable to solve big problems and respond to challenges because warring political factors refuse to negotiate and compromise.
+It will come from a government that is unable to solve big problems and respond to challenges because warring political factions refuse to negotiate and compromise.